Sanjana-06/Chatbot/Readme.md

-# 🔐 API Chatbot with PDF QA Extraction, Masking & Feedback Logging
+# 🔐Chatbot with PDF QA Extraction, Masking & Feedback Logging

 A Python-based interactive chatbot designed to answer API-related questions extracted from structured PDF documents.
 It ensures data privacy by masking sensitive information, employs intelligent NLP techniques for question matching, and logs user feedback for continuous improvement.